 The 8-Series menus provide access to RF scan, menus for receiver setup, RF frequency adjustment, TX status, RF and audio level monitoring, TX recording status, TX Limiter and overload status (A10-TX only) and more.
 See the 8-Series User Guides for more information.

-Mic2Wav is an application for Mac and Windows computers.
-Mic2Wav is used to convert A10-TX generated MIC files into industry-standard Broadcast WAV files, manage User Groups, and update the A10-RX firmware.
-Download and learn more about Mic2Wav.
+What is SD-Utility?SD-Utility is an application for Mac and Windows computers.
+SD-Utility is used to convert A10-TX generated MIC files into industry-standard Broadcast WAV files, manage User Groups, and update the A10-RX firmware.
+Download and learn more about SD-Utility.

 For instance, a producer or director may want to monitor several different actors’ wireless transmitters.
 Rather than having to keep a list of all of their frequencies, each transmitter may be pre-assigned a frequency and given an actor’s name.
 Then only those pre-assigned frequencies that have been named will be available as possible options for tuning.
 See the A10-TX and A10-RX User Guide for more information.